 The lawyers at Joslyn Law Firm have represented plenty of people who have never undergone any sort of court proceedings and now are faced with an annulment or a divorce.
 These can be very difficult and confusing times; do not let yourself be misrepresented.

-The most common definition of a marriage annulment is that the marriage has been entirely voided; meaning the court has found the marriage invalid in some manner.
-Thus, an annulled marriage is treated as never existing.
-A divorce means the court and the state recognizes the legal marriage, and now sanctions the legal termination of that marriage.
+The most common definition of an annulment is when the courts mandate that the marriage officially never took place and has been entirely voided or terminated.
+Thus, an annulled marriage is treated as if it never existed.
+A divorce on the other hand means the court and the state of Ohio recognize the legal marriage, and now sanction the legal termination of that marriage.

 - The party seeking annulment was under the age of legal marriage established by section 3101.01, and after attaining such age did not cohabitate with other as husband or wife;

 - Either party had, at the time of marriage, a legal, living husband or wife;

 - Either party had been adjudicated to be mentally incompetent, and after being restored to competent mentally faculties did not cohabitate with other as husband or wife;

 - The consent of either party was obtained fraudulently without full knowledge at any time while living as cohabitants;